 bayesNMF: Fast Bayesian Poisson NMF with Automatically Learned Rank Applied to Mutational Signatures

-Landy, Jenna M., Nishanth Basava, and Giovanni Parmigiani. “bayesNMF: Fast Bayesian Poisson NMF with Automatically Learned Rank Applied to Mutational Signatures.” arXiv preprint arXiv:2502.18674 (2025).
+Citation: Jenna M. Landy, Nishanth Basava, and Giovanni Parmigiani. “bayesNMF: Fast Bayesian Poisson NMF with Automatically Learned Rank Applied to Mutational Signatures.” arXiv preprint arXiv:2502.18674 (2025).

 Advised by Giovanni Parmigiani, PhD